 Donation consists of 33 black and white glass negatives featuring locations and events in New Waterford, NS.

 Item is a collection of songs prescribed to be performed by children during solo singing competitions at the National Mod in Oban.

 Fonds consists of survey cards relating personal folklore events and include accounts of forerunners, folk medicine and strange events experienced by relatives and friends of the students of the Folklore 100 class taught by Dr. MacKinnon.

-Collection consists of over 5000 sound recordings and 2000 moving image items.
+The collection consists of over 6500 sound recordings and 2500 moving image items.

 Collection consists of the following:

 Series B: Memoranda including background information for Mr. Stephenson’s two books.

 Series C: Deeds: Photocopy, 1826-1946 relating to the Bridgeport area, 31 pages, 1 folder.

 Four volumes pertaining to the Town of Dominion and the organization of Mr. Stephenson’s two books: Dominion, Nova Scotia 1906-1981 and souvenir booklet on the History of the Dominion Volunteer Fire Department.